diginatu/nagome/docs/plugin.md

     +   {{port}} : TCP port to connect (necessary in TCP).

 +   nagomever : String.
 Supporting version of Nagome (No effect).
-+   depends : Array of string.
++   subscribe : Array of string.
 Domain of message that the plugin will receive (see Nagome message for more detail)

 Connection
 ----------